websockets/ws/README.md

 `easy-websocket` aims to be an easy to use websocket client for node.js, up-to-date against current HyBi protocol versions.

+Passes the quite extensible Autobahn test suite.
+See http://einaros.github.com/easy-websocket for the full report.

 ## Usage ##

 ### Installing ###